pauljickling/notes/javascript/react/react.md

 `Card.propTypes = { name: PropTypes.string }`

-Note that in Javascript there is a number type, not an integer.
+Note that in JavaScript there is a number type, not an integer.
 Also the PropTypes module uses `func` instead of function, and `bool` is used instead of boolean.

 ### Parent Child Component Relationships